 After inputting the mentioned formula and dragging it down to the last cell, you’ll get similar results as found in the other three previous examples in this article.

 So, these are all four quick and simple formulas with the VLOOKUP function to draw out data from another worksheet.
 If you have any questions or feedback, please let me know in the comment section.
-Or you can check out our other articles related to Excel functions on this website.

 You May Also Like to Explore